 The wedding cake is an essential element for a perfect wedding.
-A couple can follow tradition or try new and exotic flavors.
+A couple can choose a traditional Italian wedding cake or try new and exotic flavors.

 The history of the wedding cake goes back as far as the Roman Empire.
-Having the wedding cake a long tradition there are lot of customs connected to it.
+Having a wedding cake is a long tradition and there are lots of customs connected to it.
 Some traditions related to the wedding cake have survived through time and some have not.

 History of wedding cakes: from Ancient Rome to English Royalty.